 Previously ravaged by war, Vietnam is now racing into the modern age.
-It’s major cities are rapidly transforming thanks to an influx of foreign investment and the immergence of a market-based economy.
-This sprint into the modern age has lifted millions out of poverty and into a high-spending middle class.
-Most of Vietnam’s population live along the coast, as economic development in these regions lures workers and families from the countryside, where agriculture remains the primary industry.
+It’s major cities are rapidly transforming thanks to an influx of foreign investment and the emmergence of a market-based economy.
+This sprint into the modern age has lifted millions out of poverty.
+Vietnam now has the fastest growing middle class in Southeast Asia.
+Most of Vietnam’s population lives on or near the coast where many of the largest cities are located.
+The promise of work from burgeoning industries of Vietnam's urban centres has continued to lure families from the countryside, where agriculture is still the primary industry.

-Vietnam’s biggest strength as a travel destination is its people.
+One of Vietnam's strength as a travel destination is its people.
 Chatting with Vietnamese is an incredibly rewarding way to immerse yourself in the country’s diverse history and culture.
 By nature, Vietnamese people are energetic, direct and enjoy having a laugh, typically over a cup of the locally brewed bia hoi - Vietnam’s famously inexpensive draft beer.
-A strong emphasis is placed on family and Confucian traditions, with a strong sense of obligation to spend most holidays and festivals with relatives.
+A strong emphasis is placed on family and Confucian traditions.
+Most Vietnamese maintain a strong sense of obligation to spend holidays and festivals with relatives.

 At first glance, crossing the road in Vietnam may seem impossible.
-Newcomers can spend a considerably long time trying to find a gap in the a veritable stream of motorcycles, only to be led across the road by a sympathetic local.
-After careful observation, most travellers realise it is much easier than it looks.
-There is a rhythm to Vietnamese traffic that, with a predictable stride and a steady hand waving at waist height, will flow around you like water as you cross to the other side unscathed.
+Newcomers can spend a considerable amount of time trying to find a gap in the stream of motorcycles, only to be led across the road by a sympathetic local.
+After a bit of practice, most travellers realise it is much easier than it looks.
+There is a rhythm to Vietnamese traffic that, with a predictable stride and a bit of bravery, will flow around you like water as you cross to the other side unscathed.